CentaurusInfra/fornax/docs/fornax_test/830_release_testplan.md

 Test Case 3: An edge cluster re-connects to the cloud

-Test Case 5: An edge cluster continue to work when disconnected from the cloud
+Test Case 5: An edge cluster continues to work when disconnected from the cloud

 Test Case 6: An edge cluster conintues to monintor its sub-edge-clusters when disconnected from cloud